emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-http-operations.md

 # HTTP Operations

-In this microlearning we will focus on learning about HTTP Operations.
+In this microlearning, we will focus on learning about HTTP Operations.
 A crucial part of setting up your (API) Gateway with the help of RESTful services is knowing what HTTP Operations are and how you can use them to control what parties can change via your (API) Gateway.

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: February 19th 2021
+- Last update: February 19th, 2021
 - Required reading time: 6 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform

 ## 2. Key concepts
-This microlearning centers around HTTP Operations in conjuction with the API Gateway solution of eMagiz.
+This microlearning centers around HTTP Operations in conjunction with the API Gateway solution of eMagiz.
 With HTTP Operations we mean: Identify the action (i.e. Create, Read, Update or Delete) that needs to be performed on a resource (i.e. Client, Order, Employee)
-With API Gateway we mean: A collection of RESTful API operations that can be published to the outside world in order to give them access to applications that are linked to your business process
+With API Gateway we mean: A collection of RESTful API operations that can be published to the outside world to give them access to applications that are linked to your business process

 Each HTTP Method represents a certain action on a resource.
 Of the most frequently used ones we can make a nice comparison to the CRUD operations: